-Insomnia, which affects a large number of people, can be the result of poor habits, issues which are bothering you or even something as simple as the environment you sleep in.
+Not sleeping well can have a huge impact on our ability to function at peak performance and our general state of mind.
+Insomnia can enormously degrade a person’s quality of life.
+While medication can certainly knock a person out, this also means only treating the surface problem without taking care of the root causes of insomnia.
+Insomnia affects a large number of people.
+It can be the result of poor habits, issues which are bothering you, or even the environment you sleep in.
 Talking to a sleep therapist can help you to identify what is keeping you from getting valuable rest, as discussed in more detail in the articles below.

 - Two hours before bedtime, stop using electronics, including your phone, television, and computer.

-- Make sure that your bedroom is a quiet place.
+- Ensure that your bedroom is dark and quiet.

 - Keep your bedroom at a comfortable temperature.

-- If you haven’t fallen asleep after 20 minutes of trying to, get out of bed, some people find that reading helps them fall asleep.
+- If you haven’t fallen asleep after 30 minutes of trying, get out of bed and participate in a low-level activity.
+Some people find that reading helps them fall asleep.